 |New flooring tile||Put tile on walls and flooring/ accent tile in the shower||High-end fixtures: toilet, sink, faucet, shower|

 |One new accent tile wall||Install shower enclosure with frameless glass doors||Install a steam shower system, or sauna, hot-tub|

 |Custom countertop (high grade marble, quartz, soapstone, granite)|

 |Extras, such as chromotherapy, radiant flooring, heated towel bars|

 |Custom built shower enclosure ( built in shelving, bench, frameless glass doors)|

 Level 1 – basic remodel

-Typically Level 1 renovations are best suited for people that want to sell their house and need to give their bathroom a face lift.
+Typically a Level 1 bathroom remodel are best suited for people that want to sell their house and need to give their bathroom a face lift.

 If your master bathroom is starting to look a little old and dated, you can replace all the fixtures, put fresh paint on the ceiling and walls, accent tile on one of the walls or shower, and possibly replace flooring tile.